Passion for local, slow food in Alaska?

 Base wages are found on the individual job descriptions on our website, and room and board are provided at no cost for the summer season.
 As there are no ATMs, convenience stores, restaurants, or really anywhere at all to spend money without a five-hour bus ride, working with us is a great opportunity to save up money!

-Staff receive a travel stipend of $575 ($0-$200 for Alaska residents) upon completion of their contracted work season, as well as an annual uniform allowance.
+Staff receive a travel stipend upon completion of their contracted work season to help defray the cost of travel ($500 in 2020), as well as an annual uniform allowance.

 Beyond compensation, our location is the best in the area for gaining easy access to great, backcountry hiking adventures on your time off.
 We are also unique in comparison with other Denali businesses regarding our proximity to and view of the Alaska Range.
 With chocolate croissants, desserts galore, and a mess of delicious organic food being served to you daily, you'll dread the fall and a return to grocery shopping and menu planning!